evelyn1zaukobwn2gldvx-cyber/rumhaven-whitepape/part2/presale.md

 **Refund Policy & Anti-bot Measures**
 - All mints are final.
 If a transaction fails due to on-chain reverts, the user's funds remain in their wallet (typical on-chain behavior).
 The contract includes rate-limits per address and reentrancy guards to mitigate automated front-running.

-**Example**: If you participate in the Early Bird tier and mint 3 Ship NFTs at `0.08 BNB` each, your required payment is `0.24 BNB`.
+**Example**: If you participate in the Early Bird tier and mint 3 Ship NFTs at `0.08 Hype` each, your required payment is `0.24 Hype`.
 The actual Ship type will be assigned at mint time via the on-chain randomness oracle.

 </div>